KrOnAsK/nlp_Backpropagandists_2024/readme.md

     - Again: Qualitative analyis (Performed for BERT and SVM)
 - Challenging Compare the use of masked language models, such as BERT, and autoregressive models, such as LLAMA, for the task of analysis of narratives in online news.
-    - Method comparison is done in the management report
+    - Method comparison is done in the management report Conforming to best practices in producing code, modularisation was used and PEP8 guidelines applied.

 ## Prerequisites
 - Python 3.x